Meaning Of Rural Urban Migration

 Introduction: Defining Rural-Urban Migration

 Rural-urban migration refers to the permanent or semi-permanent relocation of individuals from rural settlements to urban areas.
 This movement is driven by a complex interplay of factors, often categorized as push and pull factors.
 Push factors are negative aspects of rural life that compel people to leave, while pull factors are the attractive features of urban life that entice them to migrate.
 This process is not solely an individual choice; it's often influenced by broader socioeconomic structures, political policies, and environmental changes.
-The scale and impact of rural-urban migration vary significantly across regions and countries, depending on factors like economic development, infrastructure, and government policies.
+The scale and impact of rural-urban migration vary significantly across regions and countries, depending on factors like economic development, infrastructure, and government policies But it adds up..

 Understanding the Push Factors: Why People Leave Rural Areas